Customers from Alaska, Hawaii and Canada — For the best shipping rates, please call 1-800-653-8528 to place your orders!

 Fast forward to 2014 and take a walk into our own Billings Army Navy Surplus store.
 Here you’ll discover our newest mascot, fondly referred to as ‘Tank’, a never-used Military Jet Drop Fuel Tank from the legendary F-86 Sabre.
 While ‘Tank’ looks like a large missile, we added our own brand of Go-ArmyNavy style and personality.
 And now he greets the world with a special design patterned after the nose art of many of the 1950s era of fighter jets — a snarling shark!

 We acquired two of these fuel tanks (brand-new in their crates) and are proud to have obtained such a piece of history.
 One jet drop fuel tank is without adornment, the other is ‘Tank’ and we’re only willing to part with him if the right ‘home' is offered.
-Click here for more details for both fuel tanks.

 By Paul Nelhams from Shannon, Ireland (F86Uploaded by russavia) [CC-BY-SA-2.0], via Wikimedia Commons